Sendo is thankfully more than Instagram hype

 Expansion and new head chef

-It’s different enough that I think it will work despite the bubble.The fact it’s hidden on platform 3/4 is a good thing; it means people will make an effort for the concept, and it means they’re coming back.
+For Sendo, being partially hidden on platform 3/4 is a good thing; it means people will make an effort for the concept, and it means they’re coming back.
 More importantly, it means it would work elsewhere.
-I’m told Sendo hired a new head chef, Tsuyoshi Takahashi, ex of Sushi Noz, and part of his mandate will be helping with expansion.
+In fact, I’m told Sendo hired a new head chef, Tsuyoshi Takahashi, ex of Sushi Noz, and part of his mandate will be helping with expansion.

 In the mean time, Sendo is a worthy addition to the New York scene.